Page Reviewed / Updated - Apr. 2015

 Medicaid Waivers - Also called HCBS Waiver and 1915 Waivers, these are state specific Medicaid programs that provide care and support to individuals outside of nursing homes, usually at home, in assisted living or in adult day care environments.
 Unlike Medicaid nursing home care, Medicaid Waivers are not entitlements, these programs have enrollment caps and often waiting lists.

-Cash and Counseling - Cash & Counseling is a specific type of Medicaid Waiver program available in many states.
-Although the phrase is somewhat dated, it is still used to describe a program in which the recipients receive funds for care and are given the flexibility to select their own care providers.
-Sometimes family members can be "hired" as care providers, meaning they can be paid for the personal assistance they provide.
+Cash and Counseling - Cash & Counseling is a specific type of Medicaid program available in many states.
+The phrase is now dated, but it is still used by many to describe a program in which the recipients receive funds for care and are given the flexibility to select their own care providers.
+A more modern and accurate phrase is "consumer directed".
+In many consumer-directed programs, family members can be "hired" as care providers, meaning they can be paid for the personal assistance they provide.

 To be eligible for Medicaid long term care, one must be both financially qualified and have a medical need for care.
-Eligibility requirements are specific to the state and Medicaid program or waiver which means there are, quite literally, 100s of different sets of eligibility rules for Medicaid long term care services.
+Eligibility requirements are specific to the state, the Medicaid program or waiver and one's age group.
+This means there are, quite literally, 100s of different sets of eligibility rules for Medicaid long term care services.
 Having said that, there are some general rules which apply.

 The medical requirements for Medicaid long term care differ by state, but generally speaking, any person that requires skilled nursing, is mentally impaired with Alzheimer's/dementia or is unable to care for him or herself will qualify.
 If skilled nursing is not required, then many Medicaid programs tie eligibility to the number of ADLs (activities of daily living) required by the individual, such as dressing, bathing, cooking etc.

 When determining eligibility for Medicaid long term care each state considers an individual's finances differently.
-However, in all states both one's income and their assets are consideration factors.
+However, in all states both one's income and their assets are consideration factors for elderly applicants.
 It is important to recognize that even if one's income or assets exceed the following limits, with careful planning, individuals can still qualify for Medicaid.